altexdim/sourcemod-plugin-gungame/README.txt

 Changelog
 ---------
+        * Fixed bug:
+            - its seems like there is a bug in the latest release with the two new cvars.
+I have the RemoveWeaponAmmo set to 0 and it works for one round and not the next round I have nade set to 2 kills required.
         + Added handicap mode 3.
 It's like handicap mode 2 but skipping bots.
             Usefull for dm servers with bots blocking round end.